vishalpandeynits/Blog/README.md

 2.Commenting and sharing a blog on various social media platforms.
 3.View profile and works of others,if they permit.
 4.Reporting of any offensive or vulgar blogs to admin.

+<h2> Bugs</h2>
+1. Forgot Password and rich text editor not working in deployment mode but working on development mode
 </pre>